d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 \rgi d)	What is the strength of the scatterplot?
 \rgs

 \rgi e)	Are there any outliers on the scatterplot?
 \rgs

-3. Write the equation of the regression line, in context (do not use x and y, use variable names instead).
+3. Write the equation of the regression line, in context (do not use $x$ and $y$, use variable names instead).
 \rgs

 4. Calculate the predicted head length for a possum with a 76.0 cm total length.